Vipxpert/LocalSync/README.md

 2. Some knowledge about shell scripts

 How to use this?
 1. Set-up packages and required softwares using the list below!
+Get and remember the ipv4 address of the devices you're going sync.
 2. Have the project unzipped on 2 or more devices.
 3. If it's Windows, run start.cmd.
 If it's Android, run start.sh.
 4. Start run_server.sh.
 The session is now used to only host the HTTP server.
 Do it on both devices.
 5. Run a new session of start.sh / start.cmd.
 6. Run crud_database to add devices that you're going to interact with.
 7. Go back and choose file_sync_operation and sync files there!
 8. If there are features you want to change or add, tinker with the code yourself.
+It's pretty intuitive.
 Enjoy!
+*Many weird cases has been accounted for but it's recommeded that you follow along...

 How to set-up?
 For mobile